Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Application to data

-We compute the SC statistics of the $\ts_{\HI}$ and $\ts_{\HII}$ maps to characterize their morphological differences.
-We use $S_1$ and $S_2$ statistics, and the $S_{1}^{2}/S_{2}$ ratio to measure sparsity \citep{lei2025apj}.
-Figure \ref{fig:nhi-nh2-S1-S2} shows the variation of $S_{1}$, $S_{2}$ and $S_{1}^{2}/S_{2}$ as a function of $j$ and $\gamma$.
-The errorbars on the SC statistics of the $\ts_{\NHII}$ map are computed from the 100 realizations of $\ts_{\NHII}$ maps.
-The first order coefficient $S_{1}$ and wavelet power spectrum $S_{2}$ show that the $\ts_{\HI}$ map has more power at large angular scales and across all orientations compared to that of the $\ts_{\NHII}$ map.
-The lower values of the ratio $S_{1}^{2}/S_{2}$ for $\ts_{\HII}$ compared to the $\ts_{\HI}$ map shows that $\ts_{\HII}$ map is significantly sparser than $\ts_{\HI}$, as the ratio decreases with an increase in the sparsity of the field.
-This is consistent with Fig.\ \ref{fig:result-wph-data} where the localised high column density structures are only present in the $\ts_{\HII}$ map.
+We computed the SC statistics of the $\ts_{\HI}$ and $\ts_{\molH}$ maps to characterise their morphological differences.
+We used the $S_1$ and $S_2$ statistics and the $S_{1}^{2}/S_{2}$ ratio to measure sparsity \citep{lei2025apj}.
+Figure \ref{fig:nhi-nh2-S1-S2} shows the variation in $S_{1}$, $S_{2}$, and $S_{1}^{2}/S_{2}$ as a function of $\lambda\equiv\paren{j,\gamma}$.
+The error bars on the SC statistics of the $\ts_{\molH}$ map were computed from the $25$ realisations of $\ts_{\molH}$ maps.
+The first-order coefficient $S_{1}$ and wavelet power spectrum $S_{2}$ show that the $\ts_{\HI}$ map has more power at large angular scales and at all orientations than the $\ts_{\molH}$ map.
+The lower values of the ratio $S_{1}^{2}/S_{2}$ for $\ts_{\molH}$ compared to the $\ts_{\HI}$ map shows that $\ts_{\molH}$ map is significantly sparser than $\ts_{\HI}$, as the ratio decreases with increasing sparsity of the field.
+This is consistent with Fig.\ \ref{fig:result-wph-data}, where the localised high column density structures are only present in the $\ts_{\molH}$ map.